Mathemilda/SparkTheDefinitiveGuideBook/Part_IV_AdvAn&ML/README.md

 This folder contains notebooks for Part IV, Advanced Analytics and Machine Learning.
+The book "Spark: The definitive guide" is abbreviated as STDG here.